-Stigma and discrimination towards patients with mental illness is well reported in literature.
-There are studies assessing stigma of general public or of some specific groups like university students towards people with mental illness [16].
-However taking into account the role of mental health professionals in de-stigmatization movement, majority of studies have explored stigma of mental health professionals themselves towards people with mental illness and surprisingly these studies reported that mental health professionals have less optimism and more negative view on long term prognosis of patients with mental illness [17].
-The current study aimed to assess stigma among undergraduate nursing students through measuring four types of stigma: devaluation discrimination, social distance, cognitive response to people for seeking help and perceptions of other's character for seeking help.
+Stigma and discrimination towards patients with mental illness are well reported in the literature.
+There are studies assessing stigma of the general public or of some specific groups like university students towards people with mental illness (16).
+However, taking into account the role of mental health professionals in destigmatization movement, the majority of studies have explored stigma of mental health professionals themselves towards people with mental illness and surprisingly these studies reported that mental health professionals have less optimism and more negative view on long term prognosis of patients with mental illness (17)

+The current study aimed to assess stigma among undergraduate nursing students through measuring four types of stigma: devaluation discrimination, social distance, cognitive response to people for seeking help and perceptions of the other's character for seeking help.
 In the present study, nursing students have been asked to imagine someone they know who sought treatment with mental illness and to what degree they would react to them, more than half of the studied nursing students think of them in a less favorable way and think they posed a risk to others.
 This result is in agreement with the findings in studies which had been found negative perceptions about people with schizophrenia among nursing students and the general population, respectively.
-This is important being as dangerousness is one of the most common stigmatizing perceptions [18&19].
-The subsequent fear is an emotional aspect of stigma that can become a prejudice [20].

-In another study it was revealed that the students who label people experiencing the mental disorders as being mentally ill patients are not significantly less ready to interrelate with them.
-And students are also significantly more likely to think that the people experiencing symptoms of schizophrenia would do something violent toward the others [21]
+This is important, being as dangerousness is one of the most common stigmatizing perception (18&19).
+The subsequent fear is an emotional aspect of the stigma that can become a prejudice (20).
+In another study, it was revealed that the students who label people experiencing mental disorders as being mentally ill patients are not significantly less ready to interrelate with them.
+And students are also significantly more likely to think that the people experiencing symptoms of schizophrenia would do something violent toward the others (21).

-Majority of studies assessing stigma towards mental illness have adopted the conceptual framework which views mentally ill as lesser and ones requiring coercive handing and social restrictiveness which is considering mentally ill as threat to society, [22&23] and these are consistent with the current study in which more than half of the nursing students represent discriminating behaviors towards patients with mentally illness as they are unwilling to accept a mentally ill patient as a close friend and they view the mentally ill patients as less intelligent than other persons .
+Majority of studies assessing stigma towards mental illness have adopted the conceptual framework which views mentally ill as lesser and ones requiring coercive handing and social restrictiveness which is considering mentally ill as threat to society (22&23), and these are consistent with the current study in which more than half of the nursing students represent discriminating behaviors towards patients with mental illness as they are unwilling to accept a mentally ill patient as a close friend and they view the mentally ill patients as less intelligent than other persons.

-In response to social distance, more than half of the nursing students are unwilling to rent a room in their homes to a mental ill patients or working with mentally ill person.
-In previous research majority of the participants think that people with mental illness are dangerous because of violent behavior and they feel that they get ashamed if people knew someone in their family been diagnosed with mental illness [24].
+In response to social distance, more than half of the nursing students are unwilling to rent a room in their homes for mentally ill patients or working with a mentally ill person.
+In the previous research majority of the participants think that people with mental illness are dangerous because of violent behavior and they feel that they get ashamed if people knew someone in their family been diagnosed with mental illness (24).

-The current study revealed that there is no significant difference between stigma and the four grades and this result is inconsistent with previous research indicated that knowledge and attitudes influenced stigmatization.
-Theories about behavioral change and learning vary as to whether knowledge gained through extrinsic reinforcement such as grads or positive remarks can be sustained in the long term ^[25].
+The current study revealed that there is no significant difference between stigma and the different academic years and this result is inconsistent with previous research indicated that knowledge and attitudes influenced stigmatization.
+Theories about behavioral change and learning vary as to whether the knowledge gained through extrinsic reinforcement such as grades or positive remarks can be sustained in the long term (25).